fanf2/hg64/README.md

 smallest and the largest times.
 This range can be covered by about `20 * 64 = 1280` buckets, or about 11 KiB.

+If you reduce the key size by one bit, it halves the minimum size of the histogram, and halves the maximum number of buckets.

 insertion performance
 ---------------------

-On my MacBook it takes about 4-6 ms to ingest a million data points (4-6 ns per item).
+On my MacBook it takes about 4-7 ms to ingest a million data points (4-7 ns per item).

 This includes the time it takes the data structure to warm up by allocating the memory needed to cover the range of values in the data stream.

 This is single-threaded performance; the code does not support concurrent insertion by multiple threads.
+In a multithreaded application, it's best to have a histogram per thread or per CPU, and merge them when you need to get system-wide counts.

 building